 The OPC's Central Intake System attorneys are assigned to review all initial information received (Requests for Assistance and informal complaints) to determine whether the matter is appropriately closed by a declination to prosecute or a dismissal, or whether the matter should be processed further for referral to a Screening Panel.
 These decisions are made jointly by the intake attorneys and the other staff attorneys at weekly case status meetings.

-As part of this system, the OPC reviews all Requests for Assistance made to the CAP.
+As part of this system, at the weekly attorney staff meetings the OPC reviews all Requests for Assistance that it receives that are made to the CAP.
 The OPC determines whether the Request for Assistance is appropriate to be handled through the CAP (i.e., minor attorney concerns that most likely do not rise to the level of Rule of Professional Conduct violations).
 The OPC also determines whether the Request for Assistance should be resubmitted as an informal complaint (i.e., serious attorney concerns or matters involving attorneys who are already under investigation by the OPC on the basis of other informal complaints alleging similar concerns).
 Within those parameters, when appropriate, Requests for Assistance are sent to the CAP and there is OPC case closure.
 The OPC may also close the case by a determination of declination to prosecute.
 When appropriate the OPC notifies the Complainant to resubmit their Request for Assistance with notarization and verification.